AliElgazzar/portfolio-/README.md

 yarn build
 ```

-The build files will be created in the `build` directory.
+The build files will be created in the `dist` directory.

 ## Deployment